People's Republic of China Charity Law (draft)

 Article 111: [Duties of Public Media] Radio, television, newspaper, and Internet information service providers, and telecommunications operators, should use their platforms to verify the legitimacy of the charitable activities carried out by charities.

-Article 112: [Societal Supervision] Any units or individuals that found breaches by charity organizations or other organizations, raising money for purposes, can contribute to the charitable organization or civil affairs and other relevant departments complaints or reports about such conduct.
+Article 112: [Societal Oversight] Any units or individuals that found breaches by charity organizations or other organizations, raising money for purposes, can contribute to the charitable organization or civil affairs and other relevant departments complaints or reports about such conduct.
 Philanthropy organizations or civil affairs and other departments concerned shall promptly investigate and deal with such complaints upon receiving complaints and reports.

 The state encourages the public and media to oversee charitable activities, exposing fraud and fake charity or charitable organizations or illegal behavior; public opinion and social supervisory role should be carried out.